Hullow/Minishell/Documentation/Notes/SHELL-FUNCTIONING.md

 #### 4.1.2.
 Pipelines
 - Pipeline: a sequence of one or more commands separated by the control operator `'|'`
-- For each command, except the last, the shell shall:
+- For each command, except the last, the shell will:
 	- connect the standard output of the command to the standard input of the next command
 	- as if by creating a pipe, and passing the *write end of the pipe* as **the standard output of the command** and the *read end of the pipe* as the **standard input of the next command**